ryanfb/etc/_posts/2014-11-13-command_line_ocr_on_mac_os_x.md

          for i in page_*.tif; do echo $i; tesseract $i $(basename $i .tif) pdf; done

-  3. Join your individual PDF files into a single, searchable PDF with Ghostscript: [^merging]
+  3. Join your individual PDF files into a single, searchable PDF with `pdftk`: [^merging]

-         gs -q -dNOPAUSE -dBATCH -sDEVICE=pdfwrite -sOutputFile=merged.pdf page_*.pdf
+         pdftk page_*.pdf cat output merged.pdf

 Now `merged.pdf` should contain your searchable, OCR'd PDF.
 I've also wrapped this workflow up into [a script](https://gist.github.com/ryanfb/f792ce839c8f26e972cf).

 [^gotchas]: A sampling of the various ways in which Tesseract/Leptonica is picky in its TIFF handling: `Error in pixConvertRGBToGray: pixs not 32 bpp`, `Error in pixReadFromTiffStream: spp not in set`, `Error in pixReadStreamTiff: pix not read`, `Error in pixReadTiff: pix not read`, `Error in pixRead: pix not read`, `Error in findTiffCompression: function not present`, `Error in pixReadStream: Unknown format: no pix returned`, `Error in pixReadStream: tiff: no pix returned`, `Unsupported image type.`
 [^lang]: If your document isn't in English, pass the `-l tla` flag as the first argument to `tesseract`.
 See the `LANGUAGES` section of [`man tesseract`](https://tesseract-ocr.googlecode.com/svn/trunk/doc/tesseract.1.html).
 You can also install and use your own training data, for example, for [Ancient Greek](http://ancientgreekocr.org/).
+[^merging]:
-[^merging]: I initially tried to use the `join.py` Preview Automator script that comes bundled with OS X (at `/System/Library/Automator/Combine\ PDF\ Pages.action/Contents/Resources/join.py`), but this seems to mangle the actual OCR text into unsearchable whitespace for me (confusingly, this preserves selectable line/character bounding boxes, so it looks like there's OCR'd text there but there's not).
-I haven't tried it, but [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) might be a good option too.
-I realized at the end of writing this guide that you can also use `convert` to create a multipage TIFF (omit the `_%05d` format specifier in your output filename) and process/output that directly with Tesseract, but I like being able to parallelize the OCR,[^parallel] and recombining with Ghostscript gives me better compression in my testing.
+    I initially tried to use the `join.py` Preview Automator script that comes bundled with OS X (at `/System/Library/Automator/Combine\ PDF\ Pages.action/Contents/Resources/join.py`), but this seems to mangle the actual OCR text into unsearchable whitespace for me (confusingly, this preserves selectable line/character bounding boxes, so it looks like there's OCR'd text there but there's not).
+I originally suggested using Ghostscript to combine the PDF files with the command:

+        gs -q -dNOPAUSE -dBATCH -sDEVICE=pdfwrite -sOutputFile=merged.pdf page_*.pdf

+    However, as this is somewhat unreliable for me with non-Latin scripts, I've updated this guide to suggest using `pdftk` by default.

+    I realized at the end of writing this guide that you can also use `convert` to create a multipage TIFF (omit the `_%05d` format specifier in your output filename) and process/output that directly with Tesseract, but I like being able to parallelize the OCR,[^parallel] and recombining with pdftk gives me better compression in my testing.

 [^devel]: Installing the development version of Tesseract gets you direct PDF output instead of having to recombine text and images from the default [hOCR](http://en.wikipedia.org/wiki/HOCR) output.
 [^parallel]: If you have [GNU Parallel](http://www.gnu.org/software/parallel/) installed (`brew install parallel`), you can parallelize this process: `parallel --bar "tesseract {} {.} pdf 2>/dev/null" ::: page_*.tif`